On the Cohomology of the Classifying Spaces of Projective Unitary Groups: The Higher Differentials of

 \section{The Higher Differentials of $^{U}E_{*}^{*,*}$}

 In this section we identify some higher differentials of the spectral sequence $^{U}E_{*}^{*,*}$ which make it possible to prove Theorem \ref{maincalc}.
-To do so, we compare it with $^{K}E_{*}^{*,*}$, via the following commutative diagram:
+To do so, we compare it to $^{K}E_{*}^{*,*}$, via the following commutative diagram:

 Here $\varphi : S^1\rightarrow T^{n}$ is the diagonal, and $\psi$ and $\psi'$ are the inclusions of the maximal tori.
-Then for any compact Lie group $G$ and its maximal torus $T$, $H^{*}(\mathbf{B}G; \mathbb{Q})$ is the sub-$\mathbb{Q}$-algebra of $H^{*}(\mathbf{B}T; \mathbb{Q})$ stable under the action of the Weyl group.
+Then for any compact Lie group $G$ and its maximal torus $T$, $H^{*}(BG; \mathbb{Q})$ is the sub-$\mathbb{Q}$-algebra of $H^{*}(BT; \mathbb{Q})$ stable under the action of the Weyl group.
 In our case, we have